adap/flower/doc/source/how-to-configure-run.rst

 .. code:: bash

-   flwr run --run-config local-epochs=5 --run-config verbose=false,run-name='Bigger Run'
+   flwr run --run-config "local-epochs=5" --run-config "verbose=false run-name='Bigger Run'"

 Lastly, a TOML file can also be provided to the ``--run-config``
 argument:

 .. code:: bash

-   flwr run --run-config big_run.toml
+   flwr run --run-config "big_run.toml"

 In this example, the ``big_run.toml`` file would look like: